ajpelu/p2distance/README.md

 [![pkgdown](https://github.com/ajpelu/p2distance/actions/workflows/pkgdown.yaml/badge.svg)](https://github.com/ajpelu/p2distance/actions/workflows/pkgdown.yaml)
 <!-- badges: end -->

-`p2distance` computes the **P2 distance** synthetic indicator (Peña, 1977), a method for combining several partial indicators — quality of life, welfare, environmental quality, development, and so on — into a single measure that lets you compare different entities (countries, regions, cities…) on a common scale.
+`p2distance` computes the **P<sub>2</sub> distance** synthetic indicator (Pena, 1977), a method for combining several partial indicators — quality of life, welfare, environmental quality, development, and so on — into a single measure that lets you compare different entities (countries, regions, cities…) on a common scale.

-Unlike Principal Component Analysis or other traditional aggregation methods, P2 distance avoids arbitrary weighting: each variable is weighted by how much *new* information it contributes once the variables already included are accounted for, using an iterative correction based on each variable’s coefficient of determination (R²).
+Unlike Principal Component Analysis or other traditional aggregation methods, P<sub>2</sub> avoids arbitrary weighting: each variable is weighted by how much *new* information it contributes once the variables already included are accounted for, using an iterative correction based on each variable’s coefficient of determination (R²).